-• The initial drug screen must be completed prior to the first day of class or a hold will be placed on the student's account.

-• Subsequent drug screens must be completed prior to the first day of the semester of a fieldwork placement (clinical, internship, practicum, residency, etc.) will result in a hold being placed on the student's account.
+- The initial background check must be completed prior to the first day of class. - Subsequent background checks must be completed prior to the first day of the semester of a fieldwork placement (clinical, internship, practicum, residency, etc.).

 EMERGENCIES

 Report suspicious or threatening activity to the UAB Police Department immediately.
 Law officers are available 24 hours, seven days a week.
 Also, more than 300 emergency blue light telephones connected directly to the police dispatch are located throughout campus.